Researchers Call For Clinical Trials To Prove CBD Kills Prostate Cancer

-Studies show that CBD and prostate cancer are not compatible.
-CBD is killing it.
+Multiple studies show that CBD and prostate cancer are not compatible.
+CBD is killing it in the lab and animal models.

 Prostate cancer is global health problem and is the most common type of cancer in American men, and second leading cause for the cancer-related death.
 Experimental evidence shows that prostate cancer tissue contains excess cannabinoid receptors.
 When CBD and prostate cancer make contact, it’s the cancer that loses.